 Incidentally, the tradition of marriage by capture is also where we get our habit of electing a “best man” at weddings.
 When a young groom intended to whisk his bride from her family home, he had to bring backup to the brawl.
 Many of them formed a raiding party of groomsmen, often fellow bachelors spoiling for some action, and among them was the “best man,” who was literally the best man at handling a sword.

 Today, of course, the wedding party is picked as a ceremonial honor to beloved friends or family, and many grooms take the right without really thinking about it.
-These modern bachelors will hopefully have secured the approved of their bride’s family—but just to be safe, it doesn’t hurt to keep that plastic cocktail skewer handy.
+Modern bachelors will hopefully have secured the approved of their bride’s family—but just to be safe, it doesn’t hurt to keep that plastic cocktail skewer handy.
+When it comes to modern marriages, also make sure you know these wedding etiquette rules that you cannot break—period.